Bliksempie/fractured-world/chronicles/006-02-fragments-of-wisdom-eastern-europe-and-surrounds.md

 -->
 ### The Vlach Cradle's Breath

-**Earlygame**: Found etched into an old soldier’s canteen near the Transylvanian fissure.
+**Earlygame**: Found etched into an old soldier's canteen near the Transylvanian fissure.

 > "They say the mountain breathes only when watched.
-Don’t blink when it exhales."
+Don't blink when it exhales."
 <!-- /fragment-meta -->

 <!-- fragment-meta